valtech-sd/super-transformer/README.md

 The NPM packages are committed to the repo, but if you're having problems, try `npm i`.

+This repository uses Handlebars templates.
+To learn more about handlebars/mustache template transformations, see the [HandlebarsJS website](https://handlebarsjs.com/guide/).

+## JSON Transformations

-## transformJSON.js
+### transformJSON.js

-The script **transformJSON.js** is a transformation script.
+The script **transformJSON.js** is a transformation script that operates on a single data object (a single "row" of data).
 This script uses a handlebars/mustache template to transform JSON passed as a string in the command line into another format determined by the template!

-To learn more about handlebars/mustache template transformations, see the [HandlebarsJS website](https://handlebarsjs.com/guide/).

 The transform script can be called like this: